AdobeDocs/experience-manager-65.ko-KR/help/journey-headless/developer/go-live.md

 <!-- Can't find a parallel link -->
 <!--
-You can start deploying your code by leveraging the Cloud Manager CI/CD pipeline, which is covered extensively [here](/help/implementing/deploying/overview.md).
+You can start deploying your code by using the Cloud Manager CI/CD pipeline, which is covered extensively [here](/help/implementing/deploying/overview.md).
 -->

 ## 성능 모니터링 {#performance-monitoring}